yoanhg421/quest-sidenoder/readme.md

 #### Run precompiled release on windows:
 1. Download and unpack the latest windows release from `https://github.com/vKolerts/quest-sidenoder/releases/latest`
-2. Run the [windows-install.bat](https://raw.githubusercontent.com/vKolerts/quest-sidenoder/main/windows-install.bat) script and follow the onscreen instructions this will install:
+2. Run the [windows-install.bat](https://raw.githubusercontent.com/vKolerts/quest-sidenoder/main/windows-install.bat) script and follow the onscreen instructions.
+This will install:
     * 7ZIP - for unzip archives
     * ADB - for communicate with your device
     * RCLONE - for access to discs